ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcs_80_upgrade.md

 {{site.data.keyword.attribute-definition-list}}

-# Migrating to vSphere 8.0
+# Upgrading to vSphere 8.0
 {: #vc_vcs_80_upgrade}

 You can upgrade the VMware vCenter Server® software on your instances to version 8.0 and migrate your NFS and gateway clusters to VMware vSphere® 8.0.